canfd/can/README.md

 For a list of available detectors, check the [organization page](https://github.com/canjs) of `can.js`.

 There are only a few currently.
 So we need **your** help.
 If you have written an own detector and want to share it [drop us a message](mailto:info@konexmedia.com).
-We will add you as a member so that you can transfer your plugin to the organization then.
+We will add you as a member so that you can transfer your detector to the organization then.

 ## Author